Fonticula: History and etymology

-While working at the University of Wisconsin in 1979, Ann Worley, Kenneth Raper and Marianne Hohl discovered an organism that fit no recognized genus of the slime mold family Acrasiomycetes.
-Acrasiomycetes can be divided into two classes: Acrasidae and Dictyostelidae, based on morphological characteristic.
-However, F.alba did not truly fit into either of these subclasses but shared a few characteristics of both.
-Although F.alba shared characteristics of subclasses within Acrasiomycetes, Worley et al. (1979) were convinced that its best fit taxonomically would be in a new, undescribed family designated as Fonticulaceae, which would then contain the genus Fonticula.
+While working at the University of Wisconsin in 1979, Ann Worley, Kenneth Raper and Marianne Hohl discovered an organism that fit no recognized genus of the slime mold taxon Acrasiomycetes.
+At the time Acrasiomycetes could be divided into two classes: Acrasidae and Dictyostelidae.
+This classification was based on morphological characteristics, but it is now known that the two subgroups are not closely related.
+Moreover, F. alba did not truly fit into either of these subclasses but shared a few characteristics of both.
+Although F. alba shared characteristics of subclasses within Acrasiomycetes, Worley et al. (1979) were convinced that its best fit taxonomically would be in a new, undescribed family designated as Fonticulaceae, which would then contain the genus Fonticula.
 The new genus name Fonticula is a reference to the fruiting-body morphology: Fonti- from the Latin word Fons (fountain, "shape, form") and -cula, from Latin diminutive culus (little, "size").

 Opisthokonta is an exceptionally diverse eukaryotic group, containing shared ancestry between fungi, animals and even a few protists (Brown et al., 2009).
 In 2009 it was concluded that the genus Fonticula is part of the unranked group Opisthokonta.
 Brown et al. (2009) sequenced nuclear encoded genes of Fonticula alba for phylogenetic analysis and concluded that the genus was a sister group to the filose amoebae in the genus Nuclearia and that the Fonticula and Nuclearia clade are sister groups to fungi.